Ephemeral182/Ephemeral182.github.io/PosterCraft.md

                                     <span>Detailed Description</span>
                                 </div>
                                 <div class="input-content">
-                                    <p>"The event poster for the "MIDNIGHT MASQUERADE: A Vampire Ball" features an opulent, gothic design.
+                                    <p>"The event poster for the \"<span class="text-highlight-prompt">MIDNIGHT MASQUERADE: A Vampire Ball</span>\" features an opulent, gothic design.
 A pair of elegant, lace-gloved hands holds a silver Venetian mask adorned with black feathers and crimson jewels, against a backdrop of a dark, moonlit castle interior with velvet drapes.
 The style is seductive, mysterious, and lavishly dark.
-The event title, "MIDNIGHT MASQUERADE" is in a sophisticated, dripping, blood-red, gothic script font with ornate serifs, positioned horizontally in an arch across the top.
-"A Vampire Ball" is in a smaller, antique, silver serif font below the main title.
-The date "All Hallows' Eve" and "Chateau Le Fantome" are at the bottom in a small, elegant, black calligraphy font.
+The event title, \"<span class="text-highlight-prompt">MIDNIGHT MASQUERADE</span>,\" is in a sophisticated, <span class="text-highlight-prompt">dripping, blood-red, gothic script font</span> with ornate serifs, positioned horizontally in an arch across the top. \"<span class="text-highlight-prompt">A Vampire Ball</span>\" is in a smaller, <span class="text-highlight-prompt">antique, silver serif font</span> below the main title.
+The date \"<span class="text-highlight-prompt">All Hallows' Eve</span>\" and \"<span class="text-highlight-prompt">Château Le Fantôme</span>\" are at the bottom in a <span class="text-highlight-prompt">small, elegant, black calligraphy font</span>.
 The typography has a slightly aged, velvety texture.
 The layout is atmospheric and alluring, promising a night of dark romance and gothic intrigue."</p>
                                 </div>
                             </div>
                         </div>